raldone01/godot_addon_gdlogging/README.md

 # [24/Jan/14 13:28:06] [        MyClass] [INF] MyTimer exceeded threshold of 1000 msec: took 1.111750 seconds.
 ```

-## Sinks

-* `FilteringSink`: Filters messages by level and forwards them to another sink.
-* `BroadcastSink`: Broadcasts messages to multiple sinks.
-* `BufferedSink`: Buffers messages and forwards them to another sink.
-* `ConsoleSink`: Outputs messages to the console.
-* `DirSink`: Outputs messages to log files and rotates them.
-Uses a thread for file io.
-* `Logger`: Can receive messages from other Loggers and Sinks.
-Users will call the log functions which format the message.
-* `MemoryWindowSink`: Keeps `n` log messages in memory.
-Can be used to display the last `n` messages in a GUI.
-* `FormattingSink`: Formats messages and forwards them to another sink.

 ## Log Levels

 * `Log.TRACE`: Prints the call site in debug builds.
 The stack depth can be configured per call.